shinout/jsrel/README.md

 ------------
 JavaScript synchronous RDB (Relational database) without SQL

-Available in modern browsers and Node.js.
+Available in modern browsers, Node.js and Titanium(NEW!).

 API at a glance
 ----------------